 As you age, your risk for developing degenerative disc disease increases.
-When the pain becomes too much, the specialists at Boston PainCare, with offices in Waltham, Concord, and by appointment in Natick, Massachusetts, can help.
+When the pain becomes too much, the specialists at Boston PainCare can help.
 You can receive comprehensive care and a custom treatment plan to alleviate chronic pain and increase your overall functionality.
-Find out more about treatment options for degenerative disc disease by scheduling a consultation online or by phone today.
+Find out more about treatment options for degenerative disc disease by scheduling a consultation with our office today.

 Degenerative disc disease occurs when one or more of the cushioning discs between the vertebrae of your spine progressively breaks down as you age.
 Without the protection of the gel-like discs, your vertebrae can rub together, resulting in chronic pain and other symptoms.